DIVINE ANTIDOTE FOR DESPAIR

 “Why are you cast down, O my soul?
 And why are you disquieted within me?
 Hope in God, for I shall yet praise Him for the help of His countenance.”
-(Psalms 42:5 NKJV).
+(Psalms 42:5 NKJV)

-The devil always seeks to employ and exploit every tragedy, tribulation, persecution, or adversity you may experience in life to drive you into the depths of hopelessness where you can easily detest life and give up on God.
+The devil always seeks to employ and exploit every tragedy, tribulation, persecution, or adversity you may experience in life to drive you into the depths of hopelessness where you will easily detest life and give up on God.

 When Prophet Elijah was driven by Jezebel into the depths of despair, he abhorred life and “prayed that he might die, and said, “It is enough!
 Now, LORD, take my life, for I am no better than my fathers!”
 (1 Kings 19:4 NKJV).